-CWA and IBT are labor organizations as provided by 45 U.S.C. § 152, Ninth.
+TWU is a labor organization as provided by 45 U.S.C. § 152, Ninth.

 45 U.S.C. § 152, Fourth, gives employees subject to its provisions, "the right to organize and bargain collectively through representatives of their own choosing.
 The majority of any craft or class of employees shall have the right to determine who shall be the representative of the craft or class for the purposes of this chapter."
+IV.